 Parkinson's disease can't be cured, but medications can help control your symptoms, often dramatically.
-In some later cases, surgery may be advised.
+In some more advanced cases, surgery may be advised.

 Your doctor may also recommend lifestyle changes, especially ongoing aerobic exercise.
 In some cases, physical therapy that focuses on balance and stretching also is important.
 A speech-language pathologist may help improve your speech problems.